TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

 Perl 5 is well known for its powerful additions to standard regular expressions.
-For these new features the Perl developers couldn't choose new single-keystroke metacharacters or new special sequences beginning with ``\`` without making Perl's regular expressions confusingly different from standard REs.
+For these new features the Perl developers couldn't choose new single-keystroke metacharacters or new special sequences beginning with ``\`` without making Perl's regular expressions confusingly different kutoka standard REs.
 If they chose ``&`` as a new metacharacter, for example, old expressions would be assuming that ``&`` was a regular character and wouldn't have escaped it by writing ``\&`` or ``[&]``.